 If you know of any other better option in Switzerland, let me know!

+As we can see, the options in Switzerland are not great.
 However, there are also many options in Europe.
 I cannot list all of them because there are way too many.
-However, I am going to talk about the two I started investing in.
+However, I will talk about the two I started investing in.

 FastInvest is the first platform I started investing in.
-In fact, this is the first platform I have heard of.
+It is the first platform I have heard of.
 However, I just started investing in it without proper research.
-This is not great on my part.
+It is not a great thing on my part!

-It is a Lithuanian company, registered in the United Kingdom.
-They have about 30’000 users and manage about 15 million euros.
+It is a Lithuanian company registered in the United Kingdom.
+They have about 30’000 users and manage approximately 15 million euros.
 You can invest without any fee.

 I have only invested 700 EUR since October 2018.
-So far, it returned 36 EUR.
-This about 5.2% return, or an annualized return of 8.93%.
-It is not bad but not that great either.
-However, the low returns are also due to the fact that I stopped investing for a while.
+In July 2018, it returned 36 EUR.
+This about 5.2% return or an annualized return of 8.93%.
+It is not bad, but not that great either.
+However, the low yields are also because I stopped investing for a while.

 I have some doubts about FastInvest.
-The big problem I have with them is that they do not disclose the identity of their loan originators.
-This means you do not know to which you are lending money at all.
-This is the reason I started investing in another platform for more diversification.
+The big problem I have with them is that they do not disclose the identity of all their loan originators.
+It means you do not know to which you are lending money.
+It is the reason I started investing in another platform for more diversification.

 Mintos is also using the same model as FastInvest, with four-party.
 However, Mintos has many loan originators and is disclosing information about all of them.

 Mintos is a Latvian company.
 It is currently the largest P2P Lending platform in Europe.
-It has more than 140’000 users and manages more than two billions EUR.
+They have more than 140’000 users and manage more than two billion EUR.

 There are many different rates.
-The overall rate is about 12%.
-It is currently slightly higher than FastInvest but not by a long shot.
+The overall yield is about 12%.
+It is slightly higher than FastInvest, but not by a long shot.
 You can choose in which loan originators you invest.
 Some of the originators have a buyback guarantee.
-You can choose to only invest in originators with buyback guarantee.
-This is what I did.
+You can choose to only invest in originators with a buyback guarantee.
+It is what I did.
 When a loan is late for more than 60 days, you will be refunded your investment.

-I have started in mid-April 2018 and I have invested 700 EUR to match my investments at FastInvest.
-So far, it returned 6.13 EUR.
-I am not sure of how the 12.9% Net Annual Return from Mintos is calculated.
+I started in mid-April 2018, and I have invested 700 EUR to match my investments at FastInvest.
+So far, it has returned 6.13 EUR.
+I am unsure how the 12.9% Net Annual Return from Mintos is calculated.
 I think I am more in the 10%.

 Overall, I am pretty satisfied with Mintos.
 I think it is superior to FastInvest.
 I am not sure this is the best option.
 But this is the best I could come up with the little research I did.